Marcel Amon-Tanoh

-Marcel Amon-Tanoh (born November 25, 1951 Abidjan) is an Ivorian politician.
 He has served as the Minister of Foreign Minister of the Ivory Coast from 25 November 2016 until 19 March 2020, under President Alassane Ouattara.

 In November 2016, President Ouattara dismissed then-Foreign Minister Albert Toikeusse Mabri and appointed Amon-Tanoh as interim foreign minister.
 Two months later, Oattara retained Amon-Tanoh as his permanent foreign minister as part of a January 2017 cabinet reshuffle.
 Amon-Tanoh resigned on 19 March 2020.